-This weekend I celebrated Susan as we reached another one of her birthdays since her passing 2yrs ago.
-I wanted to get outside and try to enjoy life a little while remembering her.
-It is still hard at times but, life moves on.
-I’m also trying to not make excuses for missing out on rides with friends.
-In the year after her passing, it was easy for me to make excuses for traffic or something else.
+This weekend I celebrated Susan as we reached another one of her birthdays since her passing two years ago.
+I wanted to get outside and enjoy life a little while remembering her.
+It is still hard at times, but life moves on.
+I’m also trying not to make excuses for missing out on rides with friends.
+It was easy for me to make excuses for traffic or something else in the year after her passing.

-Friday I took off of work to ride with my buddy Brice at Brandywine Creek State Park.
+Friday, I took off work to ride with my buddy Brice at Brandywine Creek State Park.
 Susan and I visited this park more than a few times in the past.
-Brice, and is wife Megan, just bought a new house in Wilmington, DE so now they are closer to the trails at Brandywine.
-I met him at his new house, got a tour and then rode to the trails.
-Brice, whether intentional or not, made sure I had a good time.
-I really appreciate that buddy!
+Brice, and his wife Megan, just bought a new house in Wilmington, DE, so now they are closer to the trails at Brandywine.
+I met him at his new home, got a tour, and rode to the trails.
+Whether intentional or not, Brice made sure I had a good time.
+I appreciate that, buddy!

 Sunday, I headed back up there to join Brice and our friend Matt Miller, who is home from New Zealand visiting family for a couple of weeks.
-Matt is also who I get my training plans from.
-We had a great day of stories, laughs and riding.
-It was great to catch up with Matt and hear the bits of an accent creep in through that classic NZ colloquializm he’s been around the past 4 years.
+Matt is also who sets me up with training plans.
+We had a great day of stories, laughs, and riding.
+It was great to catch up with Matt and hear the bits of an accent creep in through that classic NZ colloquialism he’s been around the past four years.

-It’s amazing how your perspective changes after losing your wife.
-I no longer care if I’m in bumper to bumper traffic.
-I just try to plan ahead for it and focus on where I’m headed.
-The time spent with friends.
-This is how Susan lived her life, she didn’t sweat the small stuff.
+It’s incredible how your perspective changes after losing your wife.
+I no longer care if I’m in bumper-to-bumper traffic.
+I try to plan for it and focus on what is ahead, the time spent with friends.
+This is how Susan lived her life; she didn’t sweat the small stuff.
 Life is short.

 Life is short.

 I miss her and am not afraid to admit that it’s easy to get misty-eyed when I write like this.
 She was an amazing person and partner.
 When I look at photos of her, I still can not believe that she is gone.